kylejones200/psis_4700_applied_ai/webslides/weekdetail_Tokens-and-Tokenization.md

 ## Tokenization Across Languages

-English uses spaces.
+English uses spaces
-Chinese or Japanese do not.
+Chinese or Japanese do not
-Tokenizers learn each language's structure.
+Tokenizers learn each language's structure
 The goal is always efficient compression of meaning

 > Tokenization breaks text into pieces that language models process.
 Understanding tokenization matters because costs, context limits, and performance all depend on token counts rather than intuitive measures like words or characters.